What Hair Colour Suits Me

 Skin tone vs. undertone

-Now, most people can generally tell whether they have a fair, medium or dark skin tone, but when it comes to the colours that you’ll find are the most flattering, it gets a little more complicated.
+Most people can generally tell whether they’ve got a fair, medium or dark skin tone, but when it comes to finding the hair colours that are the most flattering for you, it can get complicated.
 There’s tone – the surface colour of the skin – and then there’s undertone.

-Undertone is the subtle hue beneath the surface of your skin; this is the key to finding out your ideal colour palette (FYI, it also applies to makeup, clothing and jewellery).
+Undertone is the subtle hue beneath the surface of your skin and this is the key to finding out your ideal colour palette (FYI, it also includes makeup, clothing and jewellery).

 How to determine your skin undertone